stackitcloud/stackit-cli/docs/stackit_routing-table_update.md

   Disables the dynamic routes of a routing-table with ID "xxx" in organization with ID "yyy" and network-area with ID "zzz"
   $ stackit routing-table update xxx --organization-id yyy --network-area-id zzz --non-dynamic-routes

+  Disables the system routes of a routing-table with ID "xxx" in organization with ID "yyy" and network-area with ID "zzz"
+  $ stackit routing-table update xxx --organization-id yyy --network-area-id zzz --non-system-routes
 ```

 ### Options